 As a child, I had a Mormon friend who used to teach me about religion.
 My mother would say that was wrong.
 Then I’d go back and talk to my friend.
 And once again my mother would correct her.
 There are many philosophies and ideologies.
 To say someone is wrong is closing a door to another’s way of thinking.
 Can’t we be trusted to think for ourselves and make up our own minds?

 What do you think?
 Should religion be considered a personal thing?
-Should our government be talking about God and prayer?
+Is it government’s place to be talking about God and prayer?
 Should the Republicans and Democrats be “segregated”?
 Hell, why not get them separate restrooms!
 I’m sure each party thinks their shit don’t stink.

 Oops, I said some bad words.
 Sorry.
 But hey, let’s get to something important.
 As Steve Jobs would say, “One more thing.”
-I’d like to share something I wrote a while back about proposed ideals that can be used as a framework for any political ideology.
+I’d like to share something I wrote a while back about proposed ideals that can be used as a framework for any political ideology, or even religious thought, philosophy, or interpersonal relationships.
 It’s entitled, “Ideal Politics”.
-It might also be useful for religious thought, philosophy, or even personal relationships, don’t you think?
+All it is, is common sense!
+Is it not?
+There’s nothing here that hasn’t been said before.